 What's the difference between a co-op and a co-op class?

 Co-op refers to our support group as a whole.
 Every activity, filed trip, family event and class we offer is part of the co-op experience, and we expect parents to be active participants.
-We offer our co-op classes in the Spring of each year.
-These usually run on Fridays for 5 or 6 weeks (depending on Spring Break).

 What do you consider "active participation"?

 We do not have any "drop-off" activities at this time.
 Some co-ops provide fee based classes where older students can be dropped off.
 Harlingen Homeschoolers provide that, and we usually post those classes at the beginning of the school year.
 When you sign up your child for a field trip or class, we plan on you being present to assist or to teach.
 For family activities, we may need supplies. we usually post requests on the forum.

 How do you decide what classes to offer?